 - Investments made for the primary purpose of deriving passive income will not be counted by MPNP-B.

-Eligible Business Activities
+Eligible Business Activities for the Manitoba PNP

 - A business should have ongoing and recurring activities in Manitoba.